zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/plasma/erc721/withdraw-confirm-faster.md

 The challenge period is 7 days for mainnet.

  class="highlight mb-20px mt-20px">
 It is fast because it generates proof in backend.
-You need to configure <a href="docs/set-proof-api">setProofAPI</a>
+You need to configure [setProofAPI](/docs/develop/ethereum-polygon/matic-js/set-proof-api).
->

 ```
 const erc721Token = plasmaClient.erc721(<token address>, true);